 - The perceived outcomes that will lead to a significant advance in understanding of breast cancer and its impact

-It is the expectation that the awards will enrich scientific understanding and expertise in breast cancer research.
-Applicants should have conducted independent research in the field of breast cancer or be an experienced researcher in a related field, and wish to build on their history and reputation in the breast cancer area, deepening their knowledge and experience.
+It is the expectation that projects will enrich scientific understanding and expertise in breast cancer research.
+Applicants should have conducted independent research in the field of breast cancer or be an experienced researcher in a related field, and should wish to build on their history and reputation in the breast cancer area, deepening their knowledge and experience.

-Collaborative applications from within UK and Ireland are welcome, although the contracted grant (and associated funding arrangements) will be with the Lead Applicant's institution.
-Named academic/clinical Collaborators are permitted from outside the UK or Ireland.
+Collaborative applications from within the UK and Ireland are welcome, although the contracted grant (and associated funding arrangements) will be with the Lead Applicant's institution.
 Applicants must have a strong track record in their field.

 What areas of research will Breast Cancer Now support?